by Chris Woodford. Last updated: February 11, 2018.

 If you're chemically minded, you'll find zinc in group 12 (formerly IIb) of the periodic table where its neighbors are copper and gallium.
 It's a transition element—one of those elements in the center of the periodic table whose properties are slightly less predictable than the elements in the groups at the outer edges.

-Photos: Zinc in its solid and liquid form.
-Left: Zinc being worked on a lathe.
-Photo by William Weinert courtesy of US Navy.
-Right: This may look like hot water pouring from a kettle, but it's actually molten zinc at the horribly high temperature of 524°C (975°F)—over five times the temperature of boiling water!
+Photo: Zinc in its liquid form.
+It might look like hot water pouring from a kettle, but it's actually molten zinc at the horribly high temperature of 524°C (975°F)—over five times the temperature of boiling water!
 Zinc is a solid at room temperature but melts into a liquid above 420°C (787°F).
 Photo by Janice Kreischer courtesy of US Navy.

 Extraction and production